Please help us ensure everyone has a pleasant festival experience.

 Lost Children Policy

-A Meeting Point for lost children or vulnerable adults will available at the event, which will be located next to the reception desk at the main entrance of the building.
+A Meeting Point for lost children or vulnerable adults will available at the event, which will be located at the entrances of one of the main site (TBC).
 Please notify a volunteer, event organiser or steward if you become separated from a family member.

 We expect participants to follow these rules at the Festival and workshop venues and festival-related social events.